 If you are being directly reimbursed by your Third Party, you will be required to either establish a payment plan or pay the semester balance in full by the defined payment deadlines.
 Failure to do so can result in late fines and charges.
-The Office of 3rd Party Sponsor Billing is only involved in arrangements in which the Third Party is paying the University directly for authorized amounts.
-If the University is to receive payment directly from the Third Party, please see the below instructions.
-If you are being reimbursed directly by the employer, please see the Bursar/Cashiering Office tab for Payment policies and deadlines.
+3rd Party Sponsor Billing is only involved in arrangements in which the 3rd party is paying the University directly for authorized amounts.
+If the University is to receive payment directly from the 3rd party, please see the below instructions.
+If you are being reimbursed directly by the employer, please see the payment policies and deadlines.

 - The College Opportunity Fund (COF)

 The College Opportunity Fund (COF) went into effect fall 2005.
 The COF program (sometimes called vouchers or stipends) provides tuition vouchers to resident undergraduate students who apply for the program and authorize application of the credits to their accounts.
 For the academic year beginning Fall 2018, the voucher award rate is $85 per credit hour for eligible classes.

 Unless the sponsor indicates otherwise, the university will assume that all tuition-based awards are meant to be used as tuition less the COF, if the student is eligible, without regard to whether the sponsored student has applied for the COF program and/or approved application of the credits to his/her account.

 - What is a 3rd Party Sponsor?

 A 3rd party sponsor is a person or group not related to you who makes a commitment to pay your educational expenses when billed by the university (us).
 Payments are called 3rd party scholarships, and are subject to the same federal reporting requirements as other financial aid.